lcrespom/nash/README.md

 # Nash
-Nash is a console shell that uses JavaScript and Node.js for scripting.
+Nash is a command-line shell that uses JavaScript and Node.js for scripting.